annielieu/DH150_AnnieLieu/assignment4/README.md

 However, even though this project was quite difficult, I enjoyed the process of interacting and understanding the user a little better without breathing over their neck over a formal script/tasking.
 And understanding these user personas, what really motivates them, was eye opening.
 It also made me realize that there are truly different flavors for users because I believe my user is more of a community lurker, versus poster.

+Now that I have a better idea of what not to do, I would try to guide my participant more so they don't have to constantly use filler words or ask me to repeat a question!